terencesaw86/TrollVNC/README.md

 ## License

-TrollVNC is licensed under the GPLv2 License.
+TrollVNC is an open-source VNC solution, licensed under GPLv2.
+You are free to access, use, and modify the source code.
 See the [COPYING](COPYING) file for more information.

+### Why pay for TrollVNC?

+- Ready-to-use, pre-compiled builds
+- Automatic updates and continuous improvements
+- Priority support and troubleshooting assistance
+- Sustainable development through your contribution

+### Free and Open Source

+If you prefer, you can always build TrollVNC yourself directly from the source.
+Historical builds can be obtained from the latest GitHub Actions artifacts.

+### Your choice:

+- Compile for free.
+- Pay for convenience, updates, and support.

+Support TrollVNC and help us keep remote access fast, secure, and evolving.